 Your baby’s umbilical stump: what to expect

-While the stump is drying up and just after it falls off, you might notice some oozing around the baby belly button.
+While the stump is drying up and just after it falls off, you might notice some oozing around baby’s belly button.
 This might be clear, sticky or brownish, and it might leave a mark on your baby’s clothes or nappy.
 It might also smell a little.
-This is a normal part of the healing process.
+This is part of the healing process.

 Cleaning and caring for your baby’s belly button

-Wash your hands before handling the cord stump, and avoid touching it whenever possible.
+Wash your hands before handling the cord stump.
+Avoid touching it whenever possible.

 Make sure the stump dries properly after bathing.
-The stump will dry and heal much faster if you expose it to air as much as possible.
+Also, the stump will dry and heal much faster if you expose it to air as much as possible.
 Try not to cover it with plastic pants and nappies.
 Fold nappies down and away from the stump if you can.

 Never try to pull the stump off yourself, even if it looks like it’s ready to fall off.

 Once the stump has fallen off, some babies can develop an umbilical granuloma.
-This usually looks like a small pink or red lump where the belly button should be.
+This looks like a small pink or red lump in the belly button area.
 Sometimes the lump might be oozing.

 An umbilical granuloma might get better on its own, so keep the belly button area clean and dry.
 It’s also good to have your GP or child and family nurse look at the lump.

 If your baby develops a bulge or swelling near the belly button, it might be an umbilical hernia.
 An umbilical hernia is often more noticeable when your baby cries or strains to do a poo.
 This usually isn’t dangerous, and it doesn’t hurt your baby.

 An umbilical hernia will often go away between the ages of three and five years.
 It’s a good to have your GP or child and family health nurse look at the bulge.